MominaShaik/Multi_Agent_Travel_Planner/README.md

-# Local Multi-Agent Travel Planner
+# Multi-Agent Travel Planner ✈️

 ## Project Overview

-The **Local Multi-Agent Travel Planner** is an intelligent application designed to generate personalized 3-day travel itineraries based on user-specified cities and interests.
+The **Multi-Agent Travel Planner** is an intelligent application designed to generate personalized 3-day travel itineraries based on user-specified cities and interests.
 Leveraging a locally hosted Large Language Model (LLM) and orchestrated by a multi-agent system built with LangGraph, this tool automates the travel planning process, offering structured and detailed suggestions instantly.

-## Features
+## Features ✨

 * **Personalized Itineraries:** Generates custom 3-day travel plans based on user-defined cities and interests.
 * **Structured Output:** Itineraries are presented in a clear, time-based format (Morning, Afternoon, Evening) with specific activity, attraction, and food suggestions.